ibtihala817/Mr.Shoper/README.md

 - As a user I want to see the details of each image so that I can see additional information about it (such as title and price).

-- As a user I want to have profile so that I can save my information in it.
+- As a user I want to have profile so that I can save my information on it.

 - as a user I want to add the products to the cart so that I can buy them later.